Web Design Background

 KIJO’s Luxury Fashion Website Reviews

-A screenshot of the Gucci homepage when KIJO reviewed it
+A screenshot of the fashion website Gucci's homepage when KIJO reviewed it

 Reviewed by Liam Terry – Website Service Leader

-A screenshot of the Louis Vuitton homepage when KIJO reviewed it
+A screenshot of the fashion website Louis Vuitton's homepage when KIJO reviewed it

 Reviewed by Liam Terry – Website Service Leader